-Moderate spinal stenosis is the intermediate stage of spinal stenosis – falling in between mild and severe spinal stenosis.
-When you have moderate spinal stenosis, the symptoms are a constant reminder that your spinal column is continuing to narrow in some areas, and as this occurs, you may have trouble standing up straight, walking for long distances, or getting out of bed without considerable pain.
+Moderate spinal stenosis is the intermediate stage of spinal stenosis – a category somewhere between mild and severe spinal stenosis.
+When you have moderate spinal stenosis, the symptoms are a constant reminder that your spinal canal is continuing to narrow in some areas, and as this occurs, you may have trouble standing up straight, walking for long distances or getting out of bed without considerable pain.

-Perhaps a greater concern with spinal stenosis is the fact that it’s a progressive disease, so a person experiencing the symptoms of moderate spinal stenosis may eventually have to contend with the condition worsening into severe spinal stenosis.
+Perhaps a greater concern with spinal stenosis is the fact that it can be a progressive condition, so a person experiencing the symptoms of moderate spinal stenosis may eventually have to contend with the condition worsening into severe spinal stenosis.

-All cases of spinal stenosis – whether mild, moderate, or severe – involve a narrowing of the spinal canal.
-This occurs when bulging discs, herniated discs, inflamed ligaments, or other tissues degenerate with age, and eventually this deterioration puts pressure on nerve roots and the spinal cord.
-When nerve tissue is compressed in this way, symptoms – such as pain and discomfort in the back, neck, and extremities – usually result.
+All cases of spinal stenosis – whether mild, moderate or severe – involve a narrowing of the spinal canal (which surrounds the spinal cord) and/or the intervertebral foramina (which surround nerve roots branching off the spinal cord).
+This narrowing often occurs when bulging discs, herniated discs, inflamed ligaments or other tissues degenerate with age, and eventually this deterioration can put pressure on nerve roots and the spinal cord.
+When nerve tissue is compressed in this way, the results usually is pain and other discomfort in the back, neck and extremities.

 Initially, with mild spinal stenosis you may experience occasional lower back pain or on-and-off stiffness in your neck.
 However, you typically won’t be prevented from performing your daily tasks or engaging in most activities.
-Your doctor will likely prescribe medically conservative treatments, such as rest, massage, and stretching, and your symptoms may go away.
+Your physician will likely prescribe medically conservative treatments, such as rest, pain medication and stretching, and your symptoms may go away.

-When symptoms persist and become more intense, or when new symptoms develop even after you have conscientiously followed a treatment regimen, then your condition may likely be classified as moderate spinal stenosis.
+If symptoms persist and become more intense, or if new symptoms develop even after you have conscientiously followed a treatment regimen, then your condition may likely be classified as moderate spinal stenosis.

 In this case, symptoms can include: